Utah Administrative Code

 (31) "Level of Care" means the capabilities and commitment to the care of the trauma patient available within a specified facility.

 (32) "Level of License" means the official Department recognized step in the licensure process in which an individual has attained as an EMS provider.
+It also means the licensed or designated level of an ambulance provider or Quick Response Unit.

 (33) "Licensed EMS Individual" means a person licensed by the Bureau of Emergency Medical Services and Preparedness to perform an EMS function.